 Proposed originally by the German industrialist Wilhelm von Siemens in 1918, Value Added Tax or VAT has become an important part of the Tax structure in many countries.
 France was the first country to introduce VAT in 1954.
 Today it is for France, the most important source of State Finance and forms almost 50% of the Government’s revenues.
 Other countries were quick to add VAT to their own Tax structures.
 Most countries in the world today charge Value Added Tax, as part of their fiscal policy.
 It is a Tax that even visitors to such countries have to pay.
 It is unavoidable.
 It can be as high as 25.50% in some countries.
 Every hotel stay, or restaurant bill, involves VAT.
 The Scandinavian countries charge the highest rates.
 In some countries, different services or goods, attract different rates of VAT that is chargeable.
 VAT varies from 5% to 25.50%.
 Fortunately, many companies become eligible for VAT refund on the business travel of their employees.

 A Request for Proposal or an RFP, is an integral part of a Multinational Company’s (MNC) process of choosing their Travel Management Company (TMC).
 Most MNCs will handle their choice through such a process.
-It may however be noted, from an agent’s point of view, if you are not part of a major international TMC Network, you may never get to see the RFP of such an organisation.
+It may however be noted, from a Travel agent’s point of view, if you are not part of a major international TMC Network, you may never get to see the RFP of such an organisation.
 They are usually only sent out to the top three in the Business.

 Whatever the size of your Travel Account, you as a corporate, have every right to an efficient corporate travel agent.
 Travel agencies as we well know, come in all shapes and sizes.
 There are good ones, and bad ones.
 Really, it is up to you, how you evaluate your travel agent; but if you are looking at the best service for acceptable costs, you’d have to put your travel agent under the microscope.